Alexandrov geometry: foundations: Definitions

-These inequalities in might be strict.
-For the topological dimension it holds for apair of Pontryagin surfaces constructed in \cite{pontyagin-surface}.
-For Hausdorff dimension, an example was constructed by Abram Besicovitch and Pat Moran in \cite{besicovitch-moran}.
+These inequalities might be strict.
+For topological dimension, strict inequality holds for a pair of Pontryagin surfaces \cite{pontyagin-surface}.
+For Hausdorff dimension, an example was constructed by Abram Besicovitch and Pat Moran \cite{besicovitch-moran}.

-The following theorem follows from \cite[theorems V 8 and VII 2]{top-dim}.
+The following theorem follows from \cite[theorems V 8 and VII 2]{hurewicz-wallman}.

 \begin{thm}{Szpilrajn's theorem} Let $\spc{X}$ be a separable metric space.
 Assume $\TopDim\spc{X}\ge m$.
 Then $\HausMes_m \spc{X}>0$.

 In particular, $\TopDim\spc{X}\le\HausDim\spc{X}$. \end{thm}

 In fact it is true that for any separable metric space $\spc{X}$ we have